sebgro98/java-api-mvc-with-postgres-workshop/README.md

 6. Let's start by testing out if we can reach the database from our CustomerRepository class.

-**WARNING: MAKE SURE YOU ADD THE FOLLOWING TO .GITIGNORE OTHERWISE YOUR PERSONAL LOGIN TO ELEPHANTSQL WILL BE SHARED WITH THE WORLD!!!!!!!!**
+**WARNING: MAKE SURE YOU ADD THE FOLLOWING TO .GITIGNORE OTHERWISE YOUR PERSONAL LOGIN TO NEON WILL BE SHARED WITH THE WORLD!!!!!!!!**

 7. Open the `.gitignore` file and add the following lines to the bottom of it: